7 Best Black-Owned Financial Institutions

 Tri-State Bank of Memphis

 Tri-State Bank of Memphis was founded in 1946 and is based in Memphis, Tennessee.
 This bank invests heavily in small businesses, which receive $21 out of every $100 deposited.
 Tri-State Bank was founded by Dr. J.E.
 Walker and his son, A. Maceo Walker, who wanted to effect positive financial change in their community.
-In June, Tri-State Bank of Memphis announced that it would be seeking to merge with Liberty Bank and Trust Co., the third-largest Black-owned bank.
-The merger will cement the institution as the nation’s largest Black-owned bank, according to a report in USA Today.
+Last year, Tri-State Bank of Memphis announced that it would be seeking to merge with Liberty Bank and Trust Co., the third-largest Black-owned bank.
+The merger cements the institution as the nation’s largest Black-owned bank, according to a report in USA Today.